davidgyoung/OverflowAreaBeaconRef/README.md

 1. Obtain an Apple Developer account
 2. Install XCode 11.5 or newer
-3. Plug in an iPhone with iOS 13.0 or newer to your Mac, and authorize it as a development device with XCode
+3. Plug in an iPhone with iOS 13.x or iOS 14 device to your Mac, and authorize it as a development device with XCode
 4. Using XCode open this project OverflowAreaBeaconRef.xcodeproj
 5. If needed, change the team and package of the project to match your Apple developer account.
 6. Choose your phone as the destination and then choose Product -> Run from XCode